heristop/clover-map/README.md

-# TreePulse
+# TreeMapPulse

-**TreePulse** is a versatile project management tool designed to track the progress of various types of projects and processes.
-Initially created for monitoring the migration of Information Systems or applications, **TreePulse** helps you visualize and monitor the status of your projects effectively.
+**TreeMapPulse** is a versatile project management tool designed to track the progress of various types of projects and processes.
+Initially created for monitoring the migration of Information Systems or applications, **TreeMapPulse** helps you visualize and monitor the status of your projects effectively.

 ![screenshot](/public/screenshot.png)